Grazulex/laravel-atlas/README.md

 - Responsive grid layouts that adapt to screen size
 - Enterprise-ready styling suitable for documentation and presentations

-See [HTML Export Examples](docs/html-exports/) for complete sample reports and detailed documentation.
+📖 **[See HTML Export Examples in Wiki](https://github.com/Grazulex/laravel-atlas/wiki/HTML-Dashboard)** for complete sample reports and detailed documentation.

 ### PDF Export Features